Skip to main content

 Latest News

-Washington, DC – Yesterday, the U.S. Department of Labor announced its intent to issue an updated special report on the Asian American and Pacific Islander (AAPI) labor force.
+Washington, DC – Yesterday, the Senate confirmed Jennifer Choe Groves by unanimous consent to the U.S. Court of International Trade.
 Members of the Congressional Asian Pacific American Caucus (CAPAC) released the following statements:

 Congresswoman Judy Chu (CA-27), CAPAC Chair: